stoolball-england/stoolball-org-uk/Documentation/DataModel.md

 ## MatchLocations

-A `MatchLocation` is anywhere where a stoolball match is played, which typically means a playing field or sports hall.
+A `MatchLocation` is anywhere where a stoolball match is played, which typically means a playing field or sports centre.
 A team is based at one or more `MatchLocations`, and a `Match` or `Tournament` takes place at a location.

 ## Matches